Wuhan lockdown: China takes extreme measures to stop virus spread | DW | 23.01.2020

 "Many elderly in Wuhan seem to believe that the pandemic is not as serious as the government has described, so they were unwilling to put on masks."

 The extreme measures show how seriously authorities are taking the containment of the coronavirus.
-Around midnight local time, authorities began cutting off public transportation in the city of Huanggang, located around 75 kilometers (45 miles) east of Wuhan.
+Around midnight local time, authorities began cutting off public transportation in the cities of Huanggang and Ezhou, both located around 75 kilometers (45 miles) east of Wuhan in Hubei province.

 Officials don't want to repeat the mistakes of the past.
 The SARS virus, an acute respiratory illness, killed more than 600 people in Hong Kong and mainland China during an outbreak in 2002.